|

 admissions.
 Try for off-site hotels or motels.
 They often offer park tickets

-as an incentive because they are further away from the park.
-Be wary, though,
+as an incentive because they are farther away from the park.
+Be wary though,

 and contact the park to be sure that any such tickets will be honoured on